 According to the 2016 J.D Power Study of northwestern auto insurance companies, GEICO was the best for claims handling of companies we surveyed for quotes.
 GEICO scored 4/5 stars for claims handling, placing behind USAA, whom we discuss more below, which had 5/5 stars.
 GEICO was the fourth least expensive company we found in Portland for our sample driver, though it was less than $100 more expensive than Progressive.
 Depending on your circumstances, GEICO may end up being the cheapest auto insurer for you and thus the best overall.

 As it proved for our sample 30 year old Portland driver however, Progressive was the most affordable insurer.
 Progressive scores significantly lower for claims handling than GEICO however (2/5 stars), so that is something to be wary of.
 Progressive may be the top choice if you want to get auto insurance as fast as you can.
 Progressive allows you to complete your insurance purchase directly online without needing to talk to an agent so the whole process is relatively fast.
 Just be sure Progressive is your cheapest option if you're looking to save on rates, since GEICO would be just as quick as Progressive in most cases.

 Home to a Coast Guard, an Air National Guard, and a Marines Engineer Corp, military personnel and those related to them in Portland may be eligible for USAA.
-This company ranks as the best insurer for military personnel.
+This company ranks as the best insurer for military personnel and veterans.
 As we mention above, USAA scores a perfect 5/5 when it comes to claims handling.
 USAA also offers great discounts for deployed members on top of other military exclusive discounts.

 Fatal Accidents in Portland